 In the 1980s and 1990s, consumers were bilked out of millions of dollars in vitamins and related products that were subject to price fixing.
 Price fixing occurs when businesses that are ostensibly competitors agree to raise or lower prices, in lieu of allowing the free market to determine the value of products.
 This practice reduces competition, and consumers generally end up paying more than they should as a result of the malfeasance.

 Consumers sought compensation from 15 multinational vitamin manufacturers, including Merck, BASF, Hoffmann-La Roche, Takeda Pharmaceutical Company, and others.

 In 2005, the case was settled for $132 million.
 In addition to consumers, compensation through the settlement was also available to universities, research groups, charities, and other organizations affected by price fixing on the products.

 Contact Our Class Action Lawyers Today

 Klein Lawyers is one of the most experienced and frequently recommended law firms in Canada for class action cases.
-View our current list of class actions to see if our attorneys are currently representing individuals in your situation.
+View our current list of class actions to see if our lawyers are currently representing individuals in your situation.

 Our firm has offices in Vancouver, Surrey, Langley, Burnaby, and other communities, as well as an office in Toronto, and we serve clients throughout Canada.
-Please call (604) 874-7171 today for a free evaluation of your case.
+Please call (604) 874-7171 today for a FREE evaluation of your case.